What Makes Up A Great Employee Total Rewards Package?

 - Goal-specific awards (quality, cost-savings, productivity, safety)

-- Employee of the month/year awards
+- An employee of the month/quarter awards

 - Appreciation luncheons, outings, office parties

 - Regular one-to-one meetings with employees and managers